 Beautiful churches and stunning monasteries spread all over the island of Crete… religious centers of utmost importance not just for their spiritual value, but also for having played a key role during years of fights for freedom.
-Hidden between the high peaks of Crete, some of them hard to access, the monasteries of Crete have been a remarkable spiritual refuge for the locals during centuries.
+Hidden between the high peaks of Crete, some of them hard to access, the monasteries of Crete have been a remarkable spiritual refuge for the locals for centuries.
 Grab your camera and visit them with this guide.

 By 1648, most of the island had fallen under the hands of the Ottoman Empire, the Turkish ruled on the island until 1898, imposing strict living conditions to the Orthodox and the Catholic local communities.